Mindfulness for mental wellbeing

-Being aware is one of the five evidence-based steps we can all take to improve our mental wellbeing.
-Learn more about the five steps for mental wellbeing.
+Mindfulness for mental wellbeing, or being aware of yourself and the world, is one of the five evidence-based steps we can all take to improve our mental wellbeing.

 What is mindfulness?